 Max Payne 2 has the player literally earn the happy ending.
 Only by beating the game on the hardest difficulty level do you see the ending where Mona Sax lives.

-Subverted, the supplemental material shows that the best ending still gets screwed over.
-But in Drakengard3's ending D, they FINALLY pull off a positive Bolivian Army Ending, with the Grotesqueries destroyed before they really start to wreak havoc, at the sacrifice of the main character and the time-traveler who made it possible, but she has at least nine sisters who are willing to deal with any more Diabolus Ex Machina in the future.
+In Drakengard3's ending D, they FINALLY pull off a positive Bolivian Army Ending, with the Grotesqueries destroyed before they really start to wreak havoc, at the sacrifice of the main character and the time-traveler who made it possible, but she has at least nine sisters who are willing to deal with any more Diabolus ex Machina in the future.